-Low-Risk Investment Alternative
+Low Risk Investment Alternative

 The chart shows the risk (as measured by standard deviation) for various types of bonds over the past 15 years, compared to stocks in large U.S. companies.
 Click respective categories for data on short-term bonds, intermediate-term bonds, long-term bonds, high-yield bonds and large cap stocks.

-Short-term bonds were almost six times less risky than U.S. large company stocks.
+Short-term bonds were almost six times less risky than US large company stocks.
 Even high-yield bonds, the most risky type of bonds, were almost two times less risky than stocks.

-Different Income Targets to Meet Your Needs
+Different Income Targets to Meet Clients’ Needs

-To align with your risk preferences, we offer four different risk levels to choose from, each targeting different levels of income.
-The income portfolio strategy is actively managed, so the exact allocations of the underlying bonds is subject to change approximately once per quarter (and up to six times per year depending on market volatility).
-With each rebalance, we allocate to the asset classes that are designed to help maximize your income return while limiting overall volatility.
+The income portfolio strategy includes four different risk levels to choose from, each with different targeted levels of income.
+The income portfolio strategy is actively managed, so the exact allocations of the underlying bonds is subject to change approximately once per quarter (and up to 6 times per year depending on market volatility).
+With each rebalance, we allocate to the asset classes that are designed to help your clients maximize their income return while limiting overall volatility.

-Risk and return are connected, so lower-risk bonds pay less income than higher-risk bonds.
 The income portfolio increases projected income by taking on more risk in two main ways:

-- Investing in lower-quality bonds: When you lend money from less-established companies, the chances of the company defaulting and not paying you back are higher.
+Investing in longer-term bonds: Long-term bonds are more sensitive to changes in interest rates, and thus carry more risk.
+To compensate for this risk, long-term bonds pay more interest.
+Investing in lower-quality bonds: When you lend money from less-established companies, the chances of the company defaulting and not paying you back are higher.
 To compensate for this risk, low quality bonds pay more interest.